ScrippsDC/neglectedBridges/README.md

 * Sum the costs of improvement ('TOTAL_IMP_COST_096', replacing NaNs): $97,366,070,000

 ## Graphics

-For the interactive map in the digital piece, we used the coordinates from the 2022 data (`data/infobridge/NBI_2022_Poor.txt`).
+The interactive map in the web story maps the bridges in final by their coordinates in the 2022 data in infobridge (`data/infobridge/NBI_2022_Poor.txt`), joined by the same unique identifier we constructed in the ETL step (column "ID").

 For the following cases, the 2022 coordinates were clearly outside of the United States, and we manually replaced the coordinates with data from previous years:
 * https://infobridge.fhwa.dot.gov/Data/BridgeDetail/23743484
 * https://infobridge.fhwa.dot.gov/Data/BridgeDetail/23703612
 * https://infobridge.fhwa.dot.gov/Data/BridgeDetail/23704051